MicrosoftDocs/OfficeDocs-SharePoint/migration/migrate-to-sharepoint-online.md

   Use the SharePoint Assessment and Identity Management tool for SharePoint 2013 and 2010 servers to assist in migration to SharePoint online.

-  Go here to download: <a href="https://www.microsoft.com/en-us/download/details.aspx?id=53598">SharePoint Migration Assessment Tool</a>.
+  Go here to download: [SharePoint Migration Assessment Tool](https://www.microsoft.com/download/details.aspx?id=53598">SharePoint Migration Assessment Tool</a>.

 ## Microsoft FastTrack services

 Microsoft FastTrack services can help you get started with your migration to the cloud.
-To learn more, go to <a href="https://fasttrack.microsoft.com/about"> Microsoft FastTrack.</a>
+To learn more, go to [Microsoft FastTrack](https://fasttrack.microsoft.com/about)

-## Which tool to use?
+## Which tool to use

 |**Tool/method**|**Description**|**Best for**|
 |:-----|:-----|:-----|